-I was only seven years old when my mother first struck me.
-How was I supposed to react all alone?
-There was nobody to help me and there was nobody on my side.
-That is, until I stopped to see what lived over the fence.
+I was only seven years old when my mother first struck me, with nobody to help and nobody on my side.
+That is, until I saw what lived over the fence.

-My mother was fed up with me and for the very first time and she let me have it right on the nose.
+My mother uncontrollably angry and for the first time let me have it right on the nose.
 Horrified, I locked my bedroom door, crawled out of my window and sat alone in my backyard where I didn't think she'd look to find me.
-All of the sudden when I was about to have my break-down, some boy poked his head over the tall wooden fence, standing on the step ladder that his father left outside.
-He climbed over and sat beside me.
-I felt stupid sitting next to a boy while I was pinching my nose and having tears still rolling down my cheeks, but I didn't shoo him away just yet.
+All of a sudden when I was about to have my break-down, some boy poked his head over the wooden fence, standing on the step ladder that his father left outside.
+He climbed over and sat beside me quietly.
+I felt stupid sitting next to a boy while pinching my nose and having tears still rolling down my cheeks, but not enough to send him away.

 "I...ran into my door."
 I lied.

 "Really?
-So what, did it just jump out at you and nail you?"
+So what, did it just jump out and nail you?"